FlowRunner-AI/docs/automations/content/flow-editing/workingwithblocks.md

+---
+icon: fontawesome/solid/boxes-stacked
+---

 # Working with Blocks

-In Backendless Automations, blocks serve as the building blocks of your workflows, each offering unique functionality to automate a range of tasks and processes.
+In FlowRunner™, blocks serve as the building blocks of your workflows, each offering unique functionality to automate a range of tasks and processes.
 While the specific capabilities of each block vary, the general rules for connecting and editing them within your flows are consistent and straightforward.
 This chapter will guide you through these rules, ensuring you have a solid foundation for working with blocks in the Flow Editor.

 ## The Basics of Blocks